hamidhk/3PhaseMesh/README.md

-# curvatures-smoothing-triangle-mesh
+# Image processing

 ## Curvature computation & smoothing for triangular mesh data by isotropic/anisotropic diffusion
 This program is for smoothing triangulated mesh surfaces by calculation of mean curvatures.
 Smoothing can be performed by either isotropic or anisotropic diffusion.
 The latter has heavier computation where Gaussian and principal curvatures are also calculated in addition to the mean curvatures.
 The anisotropic diffusion smoothing is capable of feature/noise recognition.
-The isotropic diffusion suits smoothing of fluid-fluid interfaces whereas the anisotropic one respects the natural roughness of a surface; and it suits smoothing of solid surfaces with natural roughness.
-The interfaces are smoothed using contangent discretization of the Laplace-Beltrami operator.
+The isotropic diffusion suits smoothing of for instance fluid-fluid interfaces (in two fluid flow) whereas the anisotropic one respects the natural roughness of a surface; and it suits smoothing of for instance solid surfaces with natural roughness.
+The meshes are smoothed using contangent discretization of the Laplace-Beltrami operator.
 For details of the smoothing method, check

 ["Discrete Differential-Geometry Operators for Triangulated 2-Manifolds"](http://www.geometry.caltech.edu/pubs/DMSB_III.pdf) by Meyer, Desbrun, Schroderl, Barr, 2003, Springer "Visualization and Mathematics III" book, pp 35-57.

-After smoothing fluid-fluid interfaces, the mean curvatures at each interfaces are calculated.
+In case of fluid flow in porous media, after smoothing fluid-fluid interfaces, the mean curvatures at each interface is calculated.
 This can be used to find the local capillary pressure in two fluid flow in porous material.

+Further, the code can be used in general for smoothing any triangular meshes, finding intersection of two arbitrary meshes, creating neighborhood map of mesh vertices, detection of mesh borders, etc.

 ## Descriptions